digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

 .. note::
     Unvetting a DAR is a supported and safe operation on participants running protocol version 7 and above.
-    Usage of this operation in production environments is not advised on previous protocol version.
+    Usage of this operation in production environments is not advised on previous protocol versions.

-Any subsequent commands attempting to create or exercise choices on contracts for the referenced package IDs will now be rejected.
+Any subsequent commands attempting to create or exercise choices on contracts for the referenced package IDs are rejected.

 .. snippet:: package_dar_vetting
     .. failure:: participant1.ledger_api.commands.submit(Seq(participant1.adminParty), Seq(createIouCmd))